 Officials for the heat are all drivers who were drawn into the prior heat race.
 Each heat of competition shall have at least 3 officials to call the heat.
 The head heat official will call the start and inform participants of hazards and penalties called.
 We will have officials to observe each corner and make calls when necessary.
 Other officials will be assigned their responsibility by the head official.
 They will contact the head official by any means available.
 Only the officials will make a call, with no outside commentary from non-officials.
 The heat head official will make the final determination and inform the offending parties.
+Beginning in 2014 a race steward will be utilized to provide clarification and interpretation (when necessary) of the rulebook.
 The penalized driver should acknowledge the call to the heat head official.
-The heat head official is also responsible to start the clock when the course is clear and have a chase boat volunteer ready to go out to retrieve dead boats or fix dislodged buoys if necessary.
+The Statistician is responsible to start the clock when the previous heat's business has been finished and recorded, and the course is clear.
+They should also ensure that a chase boat volunteer, if predetermined, is ready to go out to retrieve dead boats or fix dislodged buoys if necessary